nov-solutions/sol-web/README.md

 0. Run `make` to build the project's Docker images and start the project's Docker containers

-1. Access the web app via "localhost"
+1. Access the web app via localhost

 ### Production Deployment

 #### One-Time Setup

-0. Replace the `CDK_ACCOUNT` and `CDK_REGION` values in ".env" with the appropriate values for the AWS account and region in which the project will be deployed
+0. Replace the `CDK_ACCOUNT` and `CDK_REGION` values in `.env` with the appropriate values for the AWS account and region in which the project will be deployed

-1. Replace the values in ".github/workflows/deploy.yaml" and ".github/workflows/test.yaml" with appropriate values for the production build of the project
+1. Replace the values in `.github/workflows/deploy.yaml` and `.github/workflows/test.yaml` with appropriate values for the production build of the project

-2. Upload the production secrets referenced in ".github/workflows/deploy.yaml" and ".github/workflows/test.yaml" (except for `SECRET_KEY`) to the GitHub repository
+2. Upload the production secrets referenced in `.github/workflows/deploy.yaml` and `.github/workflows/test.yaml` (except for `SECRET_KEY`) to the GitHub repository

 3. Run `python app.py` in `/cdk` to provision AWS resources for the project

-4. Replace `@EC2IPADDRESS` across the repository with the IP address of the project's AWS EC2 instance
+4. Replace `52.38.15.163` (sol's IP address) across the repository with the IP address of the project's AWS EC2 instance

 5. Acquire a domain name